More health plans and self-insured employers are implementing value-based insurance

 Please reference the following customer code when ordering:

-Learn the lessons of early VBID implementers — what works and what doesn’t?
+Learn the lessons of early VBID implementers — what works

-realizing long-term savings.
+the path to realizing long-term savings.

 Table of Contents Include: